 Fragilariopsis cylindrus is an ecologically important polar sea-ice and phytoplankton species, and as a model organism it may help us improve the understanding of the consequences resulting from changes in the atmospheric CO_2 concentration and concurrent SST rise in high-latitude environments.
 By manipulating temperature and pH levels in laboratory experiments, plausible future climate change scenarios were simulated.
-Throughout the experiment, the temperature and pH of the experimental treatments fluctuated minimally (< 0.05 °C and < 0.03 units, respectively; Table 2), making the treatments clearly separate from each other, and thus enabling an evaluation of the combined effects of ocean acidification and temperature on several strains of a microalgal species.
+Throughout the experiment, the temperature and pH of the experimental treatments fluctuated minimally ($<0.6\,^{\circ}C$ and <0.03 units, respectively; Table 2), making the treatments clearly separated from each other, and thus enabling an evaluation of the combined effects of ocean acidification and temperature on several strains of a microalgal species.

-4.1.1 Combined effects of temperature and pH on growth of the multiple F. cylindrus strains
+4.1.1 Combined effects of temperature, pH and strain on growth of F. cylindrus

 Future marine phytoplankton will not be exposed solely to a decrease in pH but also to other concurrent changes such as increased SST, which is why it is important to consider cumulative effects of multiple climate stressors (e.g. present study; Schlüter et al., 2014; Xu et al., 2014).
-This study showed a statistically significant interaction between pH and temperature on the growth of all F. cylindrus strains cultivated at four pH treatments and three temperatures (two-way ANOVA, P < 0.05).
-An overall positive effect of increased temperature and alkalinisation on the growth rates at the same time was detected for F. cylindrus, despite the variability in strain-specific responses (Figs. 1 and 2).
+This study showed a statistically significant interaction among pH, temperature and strain on the growth of all F. cylindrus strains cultivated at four pH treatments and three temperatures (three-way ANOVA, P < 0.05).
+An overall positive effect of increased temperature and increased pH on the growth rates at the same time was detected for F. cylindrus, despite the variability in strain-specific responses (Figs. 1 and 2).